 Brief — Also called an Assignment Brief.
 This tells you what you have to do for an assessment task.

-K Block — Across the road off Tasman Street, also known as K Town (Creative Media Production and Music)
+Across the road off Tasman Street, also known as K Town (Screen Arts and Music)